-If you are one of the millions of Americans who pay premiums for accidental death and dismemberment insurance, you expect your policy to pay out if and when you need it to.
+If you are one of the millions of Americans paying premiums for accidental death and dismemberment insurance, you expect your policy to pay out if and when needed.
 However, several circumstances can change whether the insurance company pays such a claim or not.
 One of these circumstances is if alcohol is involved in an instance of death or dismemberment.

 You may get AD&D either individually in the open market or through your employer.
 If your insurance comes through your employer, it will be subject to ERISA, and the benefits may be tax-free.
 If not, your policy will be subject only to state rules.
 If you paid the premiums, the benefits are not tax-free.

 Insurance companies often take advantage of the intoxication exclusion for accidental death and dismemberment insurance to avoid paying out claims that involve any suspicions of alcohol use.
-If you or a family member were denied ERISA death and dismemberment benefits on the account of alcohol consumption, an experienced insurance attorney may be able to help.
+If you or a family member were denied ERISA death and dismemberment benefits on the account of alcohol consumption as a cause of death, an experienced insurance claim attorney may be able to help.

 Sometimes, however, after you or your loved one has filed a claim for benefits under an AD&D policy, the insurance company denies your claim.
-There are various reasons it will do so, and this means you should get an experienced insurance claims denial attorney to help you fight for the benefits you are due.
+There are various reasons for wrongful denial, and this means you should get an experienced insurance claims denial attorney to help you fight for the death benefits or dismemberment benefits you are due.

 An insurance policy is considered a contract between the insurance carrier and the insured.
 However, the insurance company can include various terms in their policy within the confines of federal and state laws.